Chapter 8 Contingency tables

 Figure 8.15: Estimated conditional probabilities of acceptance given sex and department.

 We leave the calculation of estimated expected frequencies and residuals for departments 2 to 6 as an exercise.
-The Figure 8.16 gives the standardised Pearson residuals for the \((M, A)\) cell.
+Figure 8.16 gives the standardised Pearson residuals for the \((M, A)\) cell.

 Standardised Pearson residuals for the $(M, A)$ cell by department.